-The crew was mad dog Adrian, the infamous Seyoung, myself and the ever scurvy Greek pirate Kosta.
+The crew consisted of mad dog Adrian, the infamous Seyoung, myself and the ever scurvy Greek pirate Kosta.
 All of us had grins plastered from ear to ear, happy to be out chasing fish for a mid-week spearing session.

-So we moved to new ground and Seyoung and I eased up the side of a reef chasing some green jobfish and spangled emperor that were fairly curious, possibly due to the darker skies and copious amounts of burley Seyoung and I were dishing out.
+So we moved to new ground and Seyoung and I eased up the side of a reef chasing some Green Jobfish and Spangled Emperor that were fairly curious, possibly due to the darker skies and the copious amounts of burley Seyoung and I were dishing out.
 As Seyoung came up from a creeping and scratching effort on the bottom, I spied an interesting silhouette and immediately duck dove aiming at the bottom, 8-10 m up-current of the fish.

 Arriving at the bottom I could see that the outline I had spotted was a very absent minded Blackspot Tuskfish.
 I decided he needed culling from the gene pool and that I would charitably enjoy eating his fillets later alongside a glass or three of Pinot Noir.

-On approach I realised he was just starting to became aware of my presence.
+On approach I realized he had become aware of my presence.
 But I was being a sneaky bugger (as sneaky as a 120kg bloke gets anyway) and as he turned slightly to take a look he gave me a great shooting opportunity which I carefully took.
 The spear entered through the gill plate and exited his mouth, a clean shot and all of a sudden I was on the board.
-The tuskie weighed an estimated 6+kg and I was chuffed to say the least.
+The Tuskie weighed an estimated 6+kg and I was absolutely chuffed.

 Shortly after Seyoung took down a Black Wrasse close to the 2kg mark and now our esky was really starting to look colorful.
 Adrian, Seyoung and I ended up burleying up a few more fusiliers and pumping the flasher to try and encourage some more Spanish, we ended up drawing in a couple of curious Wahoo that Adrian spied, but alas they escaped for Spearos to chase another day.